 These rugged beginnings have created a spectacular landscape, above and below water, with steep cliffs, caves, arches and fissures.
 There are sixteen known caves around the islands, with Rikoriko believed to be the largest sea cave in the world.
 It is large enough to accommodate several boats.
 The islands isolation from the mainland and lack of human habitation for over 140 years, has contributed to the incredible diversity of life.
 In 1981, the islands were declared a nature and marine reserve.
 They are also a listed Tentative World Heritage Site.

 One of the world’s oldest living species, the tuatara, and many other native lizards, giant weta, flax snail and giant centipede roam the understory.
-This unique ecosystem provides a glimpse of ancient, untouched life in NZ.
-The Poor Knights Lily, unique to only three offshore islands in New Zealand, blooms a spectacular vivid red in October.
-Stands of ancient forest remain and one of NZ’s largest pohutukawa forests exists on the islands exploding in a vibrant sprinkling of red over the top of the island every year during November and December.
+This unique ecosystem provides a glimpse of what ancient, untouched life in New Zealand once looked like.
+The Poor Knights Lily, unique to only three offshore islands in New Zealand, blooms a spectacular vivid red in spring.
+Stands of ancient forest remain and one of New Zealand’s largest pōhutukawa forests exists on the islands, exploding in a vibrant sprinkling of red over the top of the island every year through late spring and summer.

-These islands are the only nesting place of the Buller’s Shearwater, which travels there from North America to breed and shares its burrows with tuatara (a native New Zealand reptile).
+These islands are the only nesting place of the Buller’s Shearwater, which travels from North America to breed and shares its burrows with tuatara (a native New Zealand reptile).
 Around 2.5 million Buller’s Shearwaters nest on the main islands every year.
-The islands are also home to gannet colonies, and native birds such as bellbirds, hawks, wood pigeon and kaka, parakeets and kingfishers all contribute to a symphony of birdsong.
+The islands are also home to gannet colonies and, native birds such as bellbirds, hawks, wood pigeon and kaka, parakeets and kingfishers all contribute to a symphony of birdsong.

 Spectacular water clarity and warm sub-tropical currents provide a rich, varied and abundant sea life.
 Divers, including snorkellers, can expect to see kelp forests, sponge gardens and coral fields inhabited by fish, eels, corals and many other plants and animals.

-The islands' name is said to derive from their resemblance, perhaps aided by the ‘topping’ of red flowering summer pohutukawa blossoms, to Poor Knight's Pudding, a bread-based dish popular at the time of discovery by Captain Cook.
-Another suggestion is that the silhouette of the islands looks like a knight in lying down.
+The islands' English name is said to derive from their resemblance, perhaps aided by the ‘topping’ of red flowering summer pōhutukawa blossoms, to Poor Knight's Pudding, a bread-based dish popular at the time of discovery by Captain Cook.
+Another suggestion is that the silhouette of the islands looks like a knight lying down.